walnuthq/madara-docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Updating search index

+The search bar utilizes a local search index with [a plugin ](https://github.com/praveenn77/docusaurus-lunr-search).

+Whenever needed, the index can be manually updated by: `npm run build`.
+To see the changes in local development, use `npm run serve`.